-NYT: Trump Jr. met with Russian lawyer for info on Clinton's 'fitness'
+Senator: Trump Jr. interview not helping Russia concerns

 The Senate intelligence committee has been the main panel in the chamber looking into the Russia matter, though the judiciary committee under GOP Chairman Chuck Grassley has intensified its focus in recent months.

+Grassley told CNN on Thursday that no final decision has been made on a public hearing for Trump Jr.

+The Iowa Republican said he will make a decision after Thursday's meeting and after discussing it with ranking member Sen. Dianne Feinstein.

-Sen. Dianne Feinstein told CNN Wednesday there would be a public hearing with the President's son "at an appropriate time" and that he would be subpoenaed if necessary.
+Feinstein told CNN Wednesday there would be a public hearing with the President's son "at an appropriate time" and that he would be subpoenaed if necessary.

 Senate intelligence committee chairman Richard Burr, and the panel's top Democrat, Mark Warner, privately met Wednesday and said that they'd like to talk to other attendees of the Trump Tower meeting before meeting with Trump Jr., which could push back the panel's plans to hear from the President's son this month.